gekographe/cv-1/README.md

 Experience
 ----------

 I come from theatre production, where I worked for the Royal Shakespeare Company, _Matilda The Musical_ and _Wicked The Musical_.
 After the financial crisis, I stepped up to support my father's commercial property business for two and a half years before returning to theatre.
-I also helped found brainstrust that has grown into a national charity for brain cancer patients and their carers.
+I also helped found brainstrust, a charity that supports brain cancer patients and their carers.

 ### Royal Shakespeare Company
 #### Planning Co-ordinator: August 2012 - June 2013